Disability Services

 - Must submit appropriate documentation prior to receiving services.

-- Once the required paperwork (Accommodations Request Form, Disability Documentation, and Initial Application) have been received and reviewed, the Disability Services Office will contact the student to schedule a required in-person appointment to finalize the student’s application and accommodations.
+- The Disability Services Office will contact the student to schedule a required in-person meeting to finalize the student’s application and accommodations.

 Documentation Guidelines and Criteria

-- The student is responsible for obtaining documentation from a licensed health care/mental health profession who is qualified to diagnose and treat the student’s primary disability.
+Students who identify as having a disability for which accommodations are needed must submit official documentation from a licensed professional who is qualified to diagnose and treat the disability.

 - Documentation MUST be current (within the last 3 years).